-- 1. Aims and objectives
+- 1. Aims and principles

-- 2. Vision and values
+- 2. Definitions

-- 3. Legislation and guidance
+- 3. Our values

 - 4. Inclusion and equal opportunities

-- 5. Definitions
+- 5. Areas of need

 - 6. Roles and responsibilities

-- 7. SEND information report
+- 7. SEN Information Report

-- 8. Our approach to SEND support
+- 8. Our approach to SEND

 - 9. Links with external professional agencies

 - 10. Admission and accessibility arrangements

-- 11. Complaints about SEND provision
+- 11. Complaints

 - 12. Monitoring and evaluation arrangements

 - 13. Links with other policies and documents